duccao99/hospital-management/README.md

 **Prject name:** Hospital Management Project

-**Description:** A web app and window app that is created for a database administrator, system administrator manage the data of a hospital system and common features of some user role in the hospital system
+**Description:** A web app and window app that is created for a database administrator, system administrator manage the hospital system data and common features of some user role in the hospital system

 **Team**